Ndanema98/Jordan-shop/README.md

 # Milestone project 3
-#
+# Jordan Store Survey Data Analysis

 ["General Knowledge Online Quiz"](https://ndanema98.github.io/Online-quiz/) is a website designed to entertain and quiz people of all ages on thier general knowledge.

-This website was built using knowledge gained from HTML, CSS and JavaScript modules, for the purpose of completing my second Milestone Project for the Code Institute's full stack developer course.
-This website is easy to navigate and easy to read, with a clear goal and aim. s
+This programme was built using knowledge gained from Python modules, for the purpose of completing my third Milestone Project for the Code Institute's full stack developer course.
+This programme is easy to navigate and easy to read, with a clear goal and aim.

  # User Experience/User Interface (UX/UI)

  - ## User Stories